 The Battle of Lice

-The Battle of Lice (Het Luizengevecht) is made possible by: De Koer
+The Battle of Lice (Het Luizengevecht) was made possible by: 'de Koer'

 If you wish to be informed on my future activities you can subscribe here to my newsletter.

 The images on this page come partly from internet and refer to their source others are taken by Edwin Stolk.